-Nationally, out-of-town family members spend almost double — $12,000+ a year on average, according to an AARP study — helping aging loved ones when they live more than an hour away.
-The additional expenses that all families incur run the gamut from health and safety expenses, medical bills, home modification, and finding the right home health aide.
-And for those who don’t live nearby, travel and lodging.
+Nationally, family members spend an average of more than $7,000+ a year on caregiving costs, according to a recent AARP study.
+All families incur costs that run the gamut from health and safety expenses, medical bills, and home modification to finding the right home health aide.
+And those who don’t live near their aging relatives often have the additional costs of travel and lodging.

 Consider professional assistance